All Episodes

 Very, very unusually long fingers, by the way, too.

-I think I'm starting To understand why liberal women have a fascination with this guy, but nevertheless, jabbing that finger in an intimidating fashion, those eyes becoming uh uh on on the verge of madness.
+I think I'm starting to understand why liberal women have a fascination with this guy, but nevertheless, jabbing that finger in an intimidating fashion, those eyes becoming on the verge of madness.

-Uh Chris uh Chris Wallace held his ground out there, but uh can you imagine how Juanita Broderick fellow the only thing Clinton didn't say when he left was, hey, Chris better put some ice on that lip.
+The only thing Clinton didn't say when he left was, hey, Chris, better put some ice on that lip.

 But you don't see Republicans respond this way to some of the most vile, mean-spirited, hard-hitting questions ever, and yet Clinton does because he's not used to it.

-It's a big mistake react this way, ladies and gentlemen, because all it's going to do is um uh focus attention on what he said.
+It's a big mistake to react this way, ladies and gentlemen, because all it's going to do is focus attention on what he said.

 The biggest mistake they've made is acting upset about the movie, The Path to 9-11.

-And uh Clinton can't help it because it's all about him.
+And Clinton can't help it because it's all about him.

-It's not about the Democratic Party, and it's not about the future of the country or even the safety of the country, it's about his legacy.
+It's not about the Democratic Party, and it's not about the future of the country or even the safety of the country.

-And he knows that he doesn't have anything major that happened in his administration in terms of war foreign policy that's gonna create such greatness in his legacy.
+And he knows that he doesn't have anything major that happened in his administration in terms of war, foreign policy that's going to create such greatness in his legacy.

-So he's got to rewrite history about how he was obsessed with uh with bin Laden.
+So he's got to rewrite history about how he was obsessed with bin Laden.

-This is uh this is this is not not the way they wanted to do this, and keep a sharp eye, because I still don't think a whole lot of Democrats, if uh other than Dean, are out there defending it.
+And keep a sharp eye because I still don't think a whole lot of Democrats, other than Dean, are out there defending it.

 President Clinton did protect us from those who threatened us greatly.